How to Use Crawl Cleanup to Increase Search Engine Crawl Quota

 Crawl Cleanup section on the Search Appearance Advanced tab

-Once enabled, you’ll be presented with quite a few new options for managing your RSS feeds as well as query args added to your site’s URLs.
+Once enabled, you’ll be presented with quite a few new options for managing your RSS feeds.

 RSS Feeds